What you need to do

 The equity grant you signed years ago, the 83b election you filed at a previous job, or timing of certain company and personal events can all significantly affect your tax bill.

 Decide to Exercise, Sell, or Forfeit

-Depending on whether your shares have vested, the types of options or grants, and your tax bracket, there may be a few trigger points at which it makes more sense to exercise vs. sell vs. forfeit certain amounts of your stock.
+Depending on whether your shares have vested, the types of options or grants, and your tax bracket, there may be a few trigger points at which it makes more sense to exercise vs. sell vs. forfeit a certain number of sharesk.

 Calculate Tax Credits

 Equity events can have an impact not only on your current year’s taxes but in future years as you receive rollover credit or spread the realized gains out over several tax years.

 - Under-budgeting for taxes

 - Having too much concentrated risk in your portfolio